braziljs/eloquente-javascript/10_modules.md

 {{index dependency}}

 _Modules_ are an attempt to avoid these problems.
-A ((module)) is a piece of program that specifies which other pieces it relies on (its _dependencies_), and which functionality it provides for other modules to use (its _((interface))_).
+A ((module)) is a piece of program that specifies which other pieces it relies on and which functionality it provides for other modules to use (its _((interface))_).

 {{index "big ball of mud"}}

 Module interfaces have a lot in common with object interfaces, as we saw them in [Chapter ?](object#interface).
-They make part of the module available to the outside world, and keep the rest private.
-By restricting the ways in which modules interact with each other, the system becomes more like ((Lego)), where pieces interact through well-defined connectors, and less like mud, where everything mixes with everything.
+They make part of the module available to the outside world and keep the rest private.
+By restricting the ways in which modules interact with each other, the system becomes more like ((LEGO)), where pieces interact through well-defined connectors, and less like mud, where everything mixes with everything.

 {{index dependency}}

-The relations between modules are called dependencies.
+The relations between modules are called _dependencies_.
 When a module needs a piece from another module, it is said to depend on that module.
 When this fact is clearly specified in the module itself, it can be used to figure out which other modules need to be present to be